-Medicaid is a wide-ranging, federal, health care program for low-income individuals of any age.
-However, this page is focused on Medicaid eligibility, specifically for California residents, aged 65 and over, and specifically for long term care, whether that be at home, in a nursing home, or in assisted living.
-Make note, Medicaid in California is called Medi-Cal.
-While Medicaid is often thought of as a health care program, Medicaid long term care in California pays for many non-medical support services that help frail seniors remain living in their homes.
+Medicaid is a wide-ranging state and federal health care program for low-income individuals of any age.
+This page, however, is strictly focused on Medicaid eligibility for California residents aged 65 and over.
+Specifically, it covers long term care.
+In addition to nursing home care and assisted living services, California Medicaid pays for many non-medical support services that help frail seniors remain living in their homes.
 Medicaid in California is called Medi-Cal.

 Medi-Cal Income & Assets Limits for Eligibility

 There are several different Medicaid long-term care programs for which California seniors may be eligible.
-These programs have slightly different eligibility requirements, as well as various benefits.
+These programs have varying eligibility requirements, as well as benefits.

-1) Institutional / Nursing Home Medicaid – is an entitlement program, meaning anyone who is eligible will receive assistance.
+1) Institutional / Nursing Home Medicaid – This is an entitlement program; Anyone who is eligible will receive assistance.
 Services are provided only in nursing homes.

-2) Medicaid Waivers / Home and Community Based Services (HCBS) – This is not an entitlement program; The number of participants.
-Therefore, waitlists may exist.
+2) Medicaid Waivers / Home and Community Based Services (HCBS) – This is not an entitlement program; The number of participants is limited and waitlists may exist.
 Benefits are intended to delay nursing home admissions and may be provided at home, adult day care, or in assisted living.
+More on waivers.

-3) Regular Medicaid / Aged Blind and Disabled – is an entitlement program, which means meeting eligibility requirements ensures services will be provided.
-Various long-term care benefits, such as personal care assistance or adult day care.
+3) Regular Medicaid / Aged, Blind and Disabled (ABD) – This is an entitlement program; Meeting eligibility requirements ensures services will be provided.
+Various long-term care benefits, such as personal care assistance or adult day care, may be available.

 Eligibility for these programs is complicated by the facts that the criteria vary with marital status and that California offers multiple pathways towards eligibility.
 The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a Medi-Cal program.
 Alternatively, one can take the Medicaid Eligibility Test.
-IMPORTANT: If one does not meet all the criteria below, it does not mean one is not eligible or cannot become eligible for California Medicaid.
+IMPORTANT: If one does not meet all the criteria below, it does not mean one is ineligible or cannot become eligible for California Medicaid.
 More.

 |April 2022 – March 2023 California Medicaid / Medi-Cal Long Term Care Eligibility for Seniors|